Curates

 The Curate Training Programme

 In the Peterborough Diocese we aim to make Curacy Training as enriching a time as possible, laying further foundations after theological college for life-long learning, to which all in ministry are called.
-Curacy marks a new beginning and a precious time of life, full of changes, challenges and enriches the privilege of living out our calling.
+Curacy marks a new beginning and a precious time of life, full of changes and challenges, and enriches the privilege of living out our calling.

 Every curacy will therefore continue the work of formation for ministry which has already begun, and will develop and foster new skills and experiences through a combination of life in the parish, training days relevant to context, pathway and stage of curacy, reflection with curate colleagues, and a rigorous review process.